 Conclusion

-In this article, I covered how to include Android app performance benchmarking in a CI/CD pipeline alongisde your other tests.
+In this article, I covered how to include Android app performance benchmarking in a CI/CD pipeline alongside your other tests.
 This prevents performance regressions from reaching your users as you add new features and other improvements.

 We used the new Android Jetpack macrobenchmarking library and showed ways to integrate it with Firebase Test Lab to run benchmarks on real devices.
 We showed how to analyze the results, passing the build if the application startup time exceeds our allowed threshold.